Domestic Violence Attorney in Jackson, TN

 A domestic assault arrest can have life-long implications.
 It is crucial to have an experienced attorney on your side who can evaluate every aspect of your case.
 Sometimes, law enforcement officials make mistakes.
 Our goal is to find and expose those mistakes.

-If your rights have been violated during an arrest, or the allegations against you have been exaggerated or are simply untrue, the Law Office of Marcus A. Lipham can help.
+If your rights have been violated during an arrest, or the allegations against you have been exaggerated or are simply untrue, the Law Offices of Marcus A. Lipham can help.
 Our Jackson domestic violence lawyer can gather the evidence needed to expose how you have been wronged.

 Domestic Assault Charges in Tennessee